Apr 25, 2023

 The Attorney General (AG) of California is set to enforce a $7,500 penalty for intentional violations of the California Consumer Privacy Act.
 Also, if a company gets hacked, individual consumers may sue for $100-$750 per event, or possibly more if the damages cost more.

 When you compare that to the GDPR, which gives EU regulators the power to fine companies over US$23 million, it’s quite easy to imagine a lot of businesses bending the rules of the CCPA.
-Some people doubt whether it will be enforced at all.

 Despite its best intentions, there are some grey areas in the CCPA - most notable is the inclusion of a controversial "cure" provision.
 This provision effectively lets a company off the hook, providing they take certain steps to amend their data violation.